Why the Gut Is Studied in Immune Research and Immune Signaling

 • Laboratory models simulating gut–immune interaction

-• Observational studies examining signaling markers
+• Observational studies examining immune signaling markers

 How Gut Research Supports Immune Communication Models